wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 We have n=558 in the reference cohort.
 One subect was randomly selected to serve as the "example patient".
 In practice, we would know the example patients clinical characteristics and would use that to identify a like-me sub-cohort based on similar patients from the reference cohort.
 We would also use the sub-cohorts recovery outcomes to estimate the current patients recovery, based on real data from past persons who are "like them".
+In this situation, because our example patient comes from the reference cohort, I have the actual recovery outcomes from the example patient and will plot those as well.

 ### Distance metrics: